GitsGut/UBER-APP/Backend/README.md

 ```

 ### Validation Rules
-- Email must be a valid email format
+- Email must be a valid email format and at least 6 characters
 - Password must be at least 6 characters long
-- Name must not be empty
+- First name must be at least 3 characters long
-- Phone number must be a valid format
+- Last name must be at least 3 characters long